Brookhaven Police Department – Command Staff

 Burke has two children, a senior at the University of Georgia and a sophomore at Kennesaw State.

-Major Donald Chase commands the department’s Criminal Investigations Division.
+Major Donald Chase commands the department’s Support Services Division.

 He began his Law Enforcement career in Georgia after his discharge from the US Army Military Police Corp when he joined the East Point Police Department in 1987.
 Over the next 26 years he served in several positions, uniform patrol, criminal investigations, training coordinator, SWAT team, backgrounds & hiring, internal affairs, budget and administrative services.